 Pedals are often an underrated aspect when talking about mountain bike adaptations.
-People often don’t realize you can’t ride any type of trail with any type of pedals.
+People often don’t realize you can’t ride any type of trail with any type of pedal.
 You can, but not without a great risk of injury.

-Especially when converting hardtails to downhill capable machines, you need to consider getting a pair of large surface flat pedals with great grip.
+Especially when converting hardtails to downhill-capable machines, you need to consider getting a pair of large surface flat pedals with great grip.
 There should be many evenly distributed pins so you can catch the pedal firmly even when you get your foot halfway onto it.

 Clipless pedals are completely out of the question for someone that isn’t a pro.
-At least, in my opinion, even enduro clipless pedals make no sense unless you are already really skilled.
-If you want to ride enduro or downhill properly and develop a proper skill while doing that, you need to be able to control your bike without using your feet to pull it around.
+At least, in my opinion, even Enduro clipless pedals make no sense unless you are already really skilled.
+If you want to ride enduro or downhill properly and develop proper skills while doing that, you need to be able to control your bike without using your feet to pull it around.
 You can’t do that on clipless pedals.
 An even bigger reason is that it is a lot more dangerous than any other MTB discipline.
 That split second that takes you to unclip your feet makes a lot of difference between landing safely and going over the handlebars.

 My favorite choice is Crank Brothers Stamp 3 pedals in large size.
 I’ve been using them since they first came out.